Debkumar49/used_car_price_prediction_using_Linear_Regression/README.md

-# Used Car Price Prediction using Linear Regression(Sequential Api and in-built model not used)
+# Used Car Price Prediction using Linear Regression & TensorFlow(Sequential Api and in-built model not used)

 ## What is Neural Network ?
  It’s a technique for building a computer program that learns from data.
 It is based very loosely on how we think the human brain works.
 First, a collection of software “neurons” are created and connected together, allowing them to send messages to each other.
 Next, the network is asked to solve a problem, which it attempts to do over and over, each time strengthening the connections that lead to success and diminishing those that lead to failure.